mikaelsundell/dctl/README.md

 ![MS-Cineon-Invert.dctl figure](resources/MS-Cineon-Invert.png "MS-Cineon-Invert.dctl")

-The Cineon negative inversion tool allows for precise control over the inversion process using adjustable parameters such as density, bit depth, offset, and density scale.
-You can specify Dmin values manually as floating-point numbers (obtained from tools like Pixel Analyzer in Nuke or similar software) or sample them using a rectangular sampler from the border or other Dmin base areas.
+Cineon negative inversion with precise control over the dmin ratio based inversion process using adjustable parameters such as density, bit depth, offset, and density scale.
+You can specify dmin base values manually as floating-point numbers (obtained from tools like Pixel Analyzer in Nuke or similar software) or sample them using a rectangular sampler from the border or other dmin base areas.

 #### ACES scene-linear and calibration curves

-To account for the effects of film stock and the use of various ECN-2 chemicals, developer time and temperature, camera and lightbox settings - calibration curves are applied to match ideal cineon code values.
+To account for the variations of film stock and the use of ECN-2 chemicals, developer time and temperature, camera and lightbox settings - calibration curves are applied to match ideal cineon code values.
 In this example, photoscanning was used along with the rawtoaces tool to convert the Camera RAW CR2 file to scene-linear ACES, starting with as much information as possible.
 However, because the science is not exact, manual tweaking using density scaling and calibration curves is needed depending on the setup.

 ![MS-LogC3-Invert.dctl figure](resources/MS-LogC3-Invert_calibration.png "MS-Cineon-Invert.dctl")

-Color calibration curves and log cineon code value macbeth charts at different exposures.
+Color calibration curves and macbeth charts at different exposures for adjustments.

 **DCTL script**